-ARA deploys applications using a structured release-automation process.
-The tool used will package the application with any additional components or dependencies, then install it to its target environment.
-More specifically, most tools will work by first defining the application.
-This will include any configuration items that are needed to have the application run.
-The environment then needs to be specified.
-Before deployment, a tool may have the code go through validation.
-After validation, an orchestrator may then push the application to deploy.
+ARA deploys applications using a structured release automation process.
+ARA tools package the application with any additional components or dependencies, then install it to the target environment.
+Most tools will first define the application, which will include any configuration items necessary to run it.
+The environment then must be specified.
+Before deployment, an ARA tool might have the code go through validation.
+After validation, an orchestrator might then push the application to deploy.

-If the application is being deployed in the cloud, a model-based ARA tool will decouple the application from target environments, which should free users from needing to write scripts manually for each deployment step.
-The needed components and designated destination have to be specified, but once that's done, the ARA tool should be able to determine the steps needed to deploy the application.
+If the application is deployed in the cloud, a model-based ARA tool will decouple the application from target environments, which should free users from needing to write scripts manually for each deployment step.
+The needed components and designated destination must be specified.
+Once that's done, the ARA tool should determine the steps to deploy the application.

-ARA tools will also commonly include workload automation and release management tools.
-However, the amount of integrated support will differ per ARA platform.
+ARA tools also commonly include workload automation and release management tools.
+However, the amount of integrated support will differ between ARA platforms.

 Components of application release automation

-As support differs per ARA platform, the components each tool will have may be different.
-However, some common components include:
+As support differs per ARA platform, each tool's components might be different.
+However, common components include the following:

-- These are the needed parts of an application grouped together.
+- Packaging.
+These are the necessary parts of an application grouped together.
 This component is critical to the ARA process.

-- These are additional components needed to help run the other parts of an application being packaged.
-Being able to chart these dependencies will be useful in learning how updates will affect the application.
+- Dependencies.
+These are additional components necessary to run the other application parts being packaged.
+Charting these dependencies is useful to learn how updates will affect an application.

-- This is the process of launching the application or update to its intended location.
-In ARA, instead of deployment being scripted, it is model-driven.
+- Deployment.
+This is the process of launching the application or update to its intended location.
+In ARA, this is model-driven instead of scripted.

-Additional components may include versioning, code testing, monitoring tools, dashboard analytics and scheduled deployments, which will also require network monitoring.
+Additional components might include versioning, code testing, monitoring tools, dashboard analytics and scheduled deployments, which also require network monitoring.

 Application release automation and DevOps

-Many DevOps teams will rely on ARA to enable practices like continuous delivery.
-Hastening the release process, while ensuring a sense of quality and monitoring, will allow development teams to focus on other tasks more frequently.
+Many DevOps teams rely on ARA to enable practices such as CD.
+Hastening the release process while ensuring quality and monitoring enables development teams to focus on other tasks.

-ARA also gives more transparency and automation to application code.
-This will allow different teams to collaborate more often, which is a staple of DevOps.
-More than that, ARA helps enable common DevOps goals like automation, workflow management and environment modeling -- all allowing for faster and more lean development times.
+ARA also provides more transparency and automation to application code.
+This enables collaboration across different IT teams, which is a staple of DevOps.
+ARA also promotes common DevOps goals such as automation, workflow management and environment modeling for faster and more lean development times.
 Automation tools in ARA can help orchestrate the software lifecycle as well.